zuozhenggh/learning-library/developer-library/orcl-db-cicd-for-devs/intro/intro.md

 ## About this Workshop

-This workshop will walk you through database change management via CI/CD using SQLcl and a the OCI DevOps Code Repository.
-You will be using an Autonomous Database to create database objects that you will commit to the repository as well as see database change tracking via SQLcl and Liquibase.
-These skills will set the baseline for expanding CI/CD into areas such as pipelines and automated deployment.
+This workshop will walk you through database change management via CI/CD using SQLcl.
+You will be using an Autonomous Database to create database objects and see database change tracking via SQLcl and Liquibase.
+These skills will set the baseline for expanding CI/CD into areas such as repositories, pipelines and automated deployment.

-*Estimated Workshop Time:* 2 Hours
+*Estimated Workshop Time:* 1 Hours

 ### Objectives